 Another reason for refusal of your student visa application is if you have a lengthy gap without attending school or working at a job when you cannot offer a valid explanation.

 Authorities also may reject your application if you are not sure of your course of study or a definite university in mind to attend during your stay in Australia.
 You must make clear plans when it comes to both of these elements before applying for a student visa to show that you are taking the matter as seriously as possible.

-At James Tan Immigration Consultants, we can offer you the services of the best immigration lawyer in Melbourne.
-Contact our immigration Lawyers and general skilled migration agents in the eastern suburbs of Melbourne today for more information and further assistance.
+At James Tan Immigration Lawyer, we can offer you the services of the best immigration lawyer in Melbourne.
+Contact our immigration Lawyer and general skilled migration agents in the eastern suburbs of Melbourne today for more information and further assistance.

 Phone Number *